 Long-term users will also be at risk to develop a heart infection, liver and kidney disease, and lung problems.
 They will also likely experience constipation and cramping in their stomach.
 Men might experience sexual problems, and women might notice a change in their menstrual cycles.
 Both will likely experience mental health issues, like depression and anxiety.

 While these health concerns are troubling, heroin may also be mixed with other substances when bought on the street.
 Heroin laced with fentanyl is common.
 Fentanyl is cheap and helps drug dealers save money.
 Some substances mixed in with heroin are toxic and clog blood vessels.
 Clogs can travel to the lungs, liver, kidney, or brain and cause permanent damage to those vital organs.

 The Next Step

-If you are someone you care about struggles with heroin addiction, there is hope.
+If you, or someone you care about, struggle with heroin addiction, there is hope.
 Seeking professional help and treatment is essential, and the sooner it is obtained, the better it will be.
 Seeking treatment early can help stop some of these problems before they start, but it is helpful to seek treatment at any time.
 Different treatment and program options can help the person reclaim their life.